-Get Started React Native
+Get started React Native

-1. Requirements
+1. Prerequisites

 React Native is a widely used framework for developing mobile applications with JavaScript or TypeScript.
 You can create a new React Native project using either expo